35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 * NHG has only delivered 79 social rented homes in the nine years since they got the Outline Planning Permission
 * NHG is not providing any houses on the 'new' Aylesbury, despite their attested benefits for families and the promises made to residents
-* Both the AAAP and the Outline Planning Permission have been abandoned, so NHG no longer has any coherent plan for the remainder of the regeneration;
+* Both the AAAP and the Outline Planning Permission have been abandoned, so NHG no longer has any coherent plan for the remainder of the regeneration

 [^1] Planning Statement Addendum, Oct 2024, 22/AP/2226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>